Skip to content

 The readable address ranges and planning limits come from the components — they describe one device’s address map — so components in a group must agree:

-A mismatch raises ValueError.
-This is a guard: a group is one device, so its members can’t disagree about that device’s map.
+The range rules are a guard: a group is one device, so its members can’t disagree about that device’s map.

 class Base(Component):